Rocky Ragusa's Speed Week column

 The fans flock to the track, which has a seating capacity of 3,000, on both nights.
 Their Summer National race will be held on June 15, with the first $10,000-to-win race on the tour.

 Farmer City Raceway

-Kevin Weaver (late model), AJ May (pro late model), Mike Chasteen Jr. (modified), and Matt Maier (street stock) were crowned track champions for the year.
+Last week, Mike Spatola (late model), AJ May (pro late model), McKay Wenger (modified), Jordon Smith (B-mods), and Matt Maier (street stock) picked up feature wins.